Buffer settings

 CABLE_LENGTH Table

-THe CABLE_LENGTH table defines the length of the cables connected to the ports of the sonic.
+The CABLE_LENGTH table defines the length of the cables connected to the ports of the sonic.

-Only 5m, 40m and 300m cable length values are supported.
+Only 5m, 40m, 300m, and 80000m cable length values are supported.
 When updating the cable length of a port, the BUFFER_PG is not updated.

 Configure a Buffer in the Traditional Model